On this page

 - turning 11 in the year of competition.

-Selection is based on ability.
+Selection is based on ability, attitude and behaviour.
 Selected students must have the principal’s endorsement to compete.

 Team sports selection for each district team should: